ProgramIsFun/EonGraph-Web/README.md

 ## How to run in dev mode

-1. go to client/src/firebase/firebase.js, replace credentials with your own firebase credentials.
+1. You need to have a firebase project.
+Grab the credentials from the website. go to client/src/firebase/config1_Example.js, replace credentials with your own firebase credentials.
+Rename the file into config1.js.

    (make sure firestore is enabled)
    (make sure firebase github auth is enabled ( ref https://firebase.google.com/docs/auth/web/github-auth ), firebase will specify the callback url that YOU HAVE TO SET IN GITHUB OAUTH APP )